Whitecat18/Mavoc/README.md

 ### Attacking Linux .
 Open the ssh kench and generate the payload . copy into an bash shell and exit .
 This is an Stable Payload written with Go .
 Short Video Demo

-### Attacking Windows .
+### Attacking Windows using Powershell BIble .

-The Main Purpose of the Tool is to perform Various attacks .
+`help` will list out the commands to exec against machine

 Demo Video ...